Dan-Yeh/RPG_GAME/README.md

 Gain a bit of stats points at level up.

+if current level equal to transfer level, player could choose a profession (Fighter, Mage) or not

-### Warrior
+### Fighter

 Upgrade from Trainee, cannot be upgraded.

-The warrior has a crit stat representing his critical chance percentage.
+The fighter has a crit stat representing his critical chance percentage.
 Each time he attacks, he rolls a dice and if it is a critical strike he inflicts 1.5 times his attack as damage.

 Better stat increase at level up than the Trainee.